Why do I need to complete this form?

 You don’t have to send notice to every possible “next-of-kin.”
 For example, say someone dies with a spouse and children.
 You don’t have to send notice to the deceased’s siblings, parents, or cousins.

-- Anyone who’s served a citation to you in form P32.
+- Anyone who’s served a citation to you in relation to the deceased (such as a citation requiring you to apply for probate in form P32).

 - If the deceased was a Nisga'a citizen, the Nisga'a Lisims government.